Notes to Actors

 If you’re frustrated, bring your frustration to your work and give that to the audience.
 Always go out, not in.

-Have courage and fight for what you want, what you need and cannot live without and find out what makes you passionate, fearless, proud and committed and then bring all that, and more, to your work.
+Have courage and fight for what you want, what you need, and cannot live without.
+Find out what makes you passionate, fearless, proud, and committed, and then bring all that to your work.

-And above all remind yourself of why you are doing this work – because the stories need to be told and retold.
+Above all, remind yourself of why you are doing this work: the stories need to be told and retold.

 ______________________________________________________________________